GRANT CRITERIA for FY2021

 - Community Benefit

-The A&H Grant program reflects priorities as set forth in the City of Boise Cultural Master Plan.
+The purpose of the A&H Grant program is to help build and reinforce a strong and equitable cultural community in Boise, reflecting priorities set forth in the City of Boise Cultural Master Plan.

 How to Apply

-The Department offers grants between $1,000 and $5,000.
+In each of the two rounds, the Department offers awards between $1,000 and $5,000 (in $500 increments).
 Most grant recipients are awarded the full amount requested.
+For FY2021, an applicant could potentially receive up to $5,000 in Round 1 and Round 2 for a total of $10,000.
 Note: Funding requests cannot exceed 50% of total expenses as outlined in the budget section of the application.

 Suggestions for Applicants